alexdebrie/dynamodbguide.com/content/lessons/introduction/key-concepts.md

 An _item_ is a single data record in a table.
 Each item in a table is uniquely identified by the stated [primary key](#primary-key) of the table.
 In your Users table, an item would be a particular User.
 An item is similar to a row in a relational database or a document in MongoDB.

 _Attributes_ are pieces of data attached to a single item.
-This could be an simple Age attribute that stores the age of a user.
+This could be a simple Age attribute that stores the age of a user.
 An attribute is comparable to a column in a relational database or a field in MongoDB.
 DynamoDB does not require attributes on items except for attributes that make up your [primary key](#primary-key).

 ### Primary Key